-“We use technology to help us personalize care,” said Melissa Linder, Director of Quality and Care Management at The Iowa Clinic.
+“We use technology to help us personalize care,” said Melissa Linder, former Director of Quality and Care Management at The Iowa Clinic.
 “We don’t have the amount of staff that would be required to make individual calls to thousands of people, but technology helps us identify and reach each person and remind him or her to make important appointments, such as those for cancer screenings.“

 Here’s an example of how The Iowa Clinic used that technology to identify, contact, diagnose and treat three women who are now breast cancer survivors.

 The Iowa Clinic uses a software solution from IBM Watson Health that automatically searches through all patient records and identifies patients who have care gaps, such as those who are due or overdue for mammograms.

 The Iowa Clinic has programmed its solution to regularly look through its electronic medical records for women ages 40-74 who have not had a mammogram in the previous 12 months and don’t already have one scheduled.
 (The program excludes women who have been diagnosed or treated for breast cancer and require different kinds of screening.)
 Physicians can choose the age groups and frequency within each age group for their patients.

 “We like the flexibility that this program offers us so physicians remain in control, and we like knowing the automation will help us reach more patients who have care gaps,” said Christi Taylor, MD, Chief Quality Officer at The Iowa Clinic.

 Once the solution identifies women in need of mammograms, it automatically calls, emails or texts (depending on patient preference) the women to remind them to make an appointment.
 If the women don’t respond within 30 days, the system automatically sends them another message.
 The messages continue until the care gap has been closed.